 In affirmation of Perry’s enduring bond with Gibson, the company unveiled the Gibson Joe Perry “Gold Rush” Les Paul Axcess in 2021.
 This exclusive model thrilled Aerosmith’s fan base and guitar enthusiasts, attesting to the sustainable alliance between Perry and Gibson guitars.

 Perry works hand-in-hand with Gibson in influencing the design, fabrication, and marketing of his signature guitars.
-He is deeply involved with the team to make sure every detail fits his vision – from the guitar’s tone to its looks.
+He is deeply involved with the team to ensure every detail fits his vision – from the guitar’s tone to its looks.

-What’s more, Perry is incredibly open about his admiration for Gibson guitars.
+Moreover, Perry is incredibly open about his admiration for Gibson’s guitars.
 He prominently features them in his live shows, music videos, and studio sessions.
 His unwavering loyalty to the brand and the consistent use of Gibson guitars throughout his career indirectly vouches for their unparalleled quality.